ssabug/choppah/README.md

 ![alt text](Ressources/images/GUI.png)
 The chopper has 2 modes : pattern & sequence.

-In **pattern** mode, the step seq current selected pattern is looping.It's the first line.
-You can change the pattern to play/edit with the upper left combo box.
+In **pattern** mode, the step seq (first line) current selected pattern is looping You can change the pattern to play/edit with the upper left combo box.
-Note that patterns have a fixed length of 16.
+Patterns have a fixed length of 16.

-In **sequence** mode, the chopper runs the combobox sequence of patterns.It's the second line.
+In **sequence** mode, the chopper runs the combobox sequence of patterns (second line).
 The current sequence can be changed with the corresponding combobox to the left.
-You can change the sequence length with the **seq length** left slider.
+**seq length** bottom left slider changes the sequence length.

 To stop auto pattern display in **sequence** mode, disable **Auto** button.